Aziz Nesin

 Aziz Nesin ([ˈaziz ˈne.sin]; born Mehmet Nusret, 20 December 1915 – 6 July 1995) was a Turkish writer, humorist and the author of more than 100 books.
 Born in a time when Turks did not have official surnames, he had to adopt one after the Surname Law of 1934 was passed.
-Although his family carried the epithet "Topalosmanoğlu", after an ancestor named "Topal Osman", he chose the surname "Nesin".
+Although his family carried the nickname "Topalosmanoğlu", after an ancestor named "Topal Osman", he chose the surname "Nesin".
+In Turkish, Nesin? means, What are you?.

 Pseudonyms

 Generally going by the name "Aziz Nesin", the name "Aziz" was originally his father's nickname, used by Nesin for the pseudonym under which he started publishing.
 He wrote under more than fifty noms de plume, such as the pseudonym "Vedia Nesin", his first wife's name, which he used for love poems published in the magazine Yedigün.

 Biography

-He was born in 1917 on Heybeliada, one of the Princes' Islands of Istanbul, in the days of the Ottoman Empire.
+He was born in 1915 on Heybeliada, one of the Princes' Islands of Istanbul, in the days of the Ottoman Empire.
 After serving as a career officer for several years, he became the editor of a series of satirical periodicals with a socialist slant.
 He was jailed several times and placed under surveillance by the National Security Service (MAH in Turkish) for his political views.

 In 1946 Nesin launched a weekly satirical magazine, Marko Paşa, with two leading figures, namely Sabahattin Ali and Rıfat Ilgaz.
 Before that Nesin was a contributor to Tan newspaper.
+He was among the contributors of the Forum magazine in the 1950s.

 Nesin provided a strong indictment of the oppression and brutalization of the common man.
 He satirized bureaucracy and "exposed economic inequities in stories that effectively combine local color and universal truths".
 Aziz Nesin has been presented with numerous awards in Turkey, Italy, Bulgaria and the former Soviet Union.
 His works have been translated into over thirty languages.
 During latter parts of his life he was said to be the only Turkish author who made a living only out of his earnings from his books.

 On 6 June 1956, he married a coworker from the Akbaba magazine, Meral Çelen.

+When he arrived in Bulgaria in 1965, he met the poet Recep Küpçü and took some of his manuscripts with him to Turkey.

 In 1972, he founded the Nesin Foundation in Catalca.
 The purpose of the Nesin Foundation is to take, each year, four poor and destitute children into the Foundation's home and provide every necessity - shelter, education and training, starting from elementary school - until they complete high school, a trade school, or until they acquire a vocation.
-Aziz Nesin donated to the Nesin Foundation his copyrights in their entirety for all his works in Turkey or other countries, including all of his published books, all plays to be staged, all copyrights for documentars, and all his works performed or used in radio or television.
+Aziz Nesin donated to the Nesin Foundation his copyrights in their entirety for all his works in Turkey or other countries, including all of his published books, all plays to be staged, all copyrights for documentary, and all his works performed or used in radio or television.